 I encourage questions and discussion in class.
 Because of the large size of the class, this might not always be feasible.
 Therefore I also encourage using WebCT Discussion Board to ask questions and continue class discussions.
-The teaching assistant and the instructor will answer questions asked on the WebCT Discussion Board.
+The instructor and teaching assistant will answer questions asked on the WebCT Discussion Board.
 All questions addressed to the instructor must be asked in class or through WebCT (with the exceptions of questions having to do with personal issues).